Use your Christmas in July to plan ahead for Christmas to reduce the stress of trying to get everything done during the holiday season.

 - Plan parties.
 If you are having any parties start planning now.
 Make a list of what you will need and keep an eye out for sales on the items you can buy ahead.

 - Pre-make baked goods.
-Many baked goods are just as good made ahead and frozen.
+Many baked goods are just as good when made ahead and frozen.
 Don’t start quite yet but a month or two ahead is fine for most things.
 Cookies are the easiest to make a freeze.
 Just make up the dough, scoop balls onto cookie sheets lined with wax paper, freeze, and once they are hard to transfer to a freezer container until you are ready to bake.
 For now, go ahead and make a list of the things you want to make ahead of time.

 - Start making gifts.
 If you enjoy DIY and crafting, make your project list and start gathering supplies.
 Craft stores like Michaels have sales all the time and great coupons, stock up on supplies as you can get good deals.